Democracy on Trial

 There is much that needs to be done to strengthen our democracy over the long term.
 (For thoughts and recommendations on this, click here.)
 In the short term, though, the critical issue is what to do in the upcoming presidential and national election year of 2024 to protect our democracy by preventing the “next crisis.”

-The potential for a “next crisis” was highlighted in the findings of New York Times/Siena College “swing states” poll released in early November, and Washington Post reporting examining Donald Trump’s plans and priorities if he is the Republican nominee and wins the presidency.
+The potential for a “next crisis” was highlighted in the findings of a New York Times/Siena College “swing states” poll released in early November, and Washington Post reporting examining Donald Trump’s plans and priorities if he is the Republican nominee and wins the presidency.

 The “swing states” poll focused on the six states of Arizona, Georgia, Michigan, Nevada, Pennsylvania, and Wisconsin which could determine the results of the 2024 election showed that, if the presidential election contest was between Joe Biden and Donald Trump, Trump would win the first five states and Biden would only win the state of Wisconsin.
 This poll also showed that, in general, those people surveyed were more approving of Trump’s accomplishments and candidacy.